Munir Niazi: Early life and career

-Munir Ahmed Niazi was born on 9 April 1923, in a village in Hoshiarpur district, Punjab, British India.
+Munir Niazi was born on 09 April 1923 in Hoshiarpur district, Punjab, British India to a Punjabi speaking family of Niazi Pathans.
 He was initially educated at Khanpur.
 After the partition of India in 1947, he migrated and settled in Sahiwal, where he passed his matriculation examination.
-He earned an intermediate degree from Sadiq Egerton College, Bahawalpur and a B.A. degree from Dayal Singh College, Lahore, Pakistan.
+He earned an intermediate degree from Govt.
+Sadiq Egerton College, Bahawalpur and a B.A. degree from Dayal Singh College, Lahore.
 Munir Niazi launched a weekly, Seven Colours, from Sahiwal in 1949.
-Some of his poetry was used in films and these film songs became popular super-hit songs among the Pakistani public which established him as one of the foremost movie songwriters of Pakistan in the 1960s.
+Some of his poetry was used in films and these film songs became popular super-hits among the Pakistani public which established him as one of the foremost movie songwriters of Pakistan in the 1960s.
 For example, the film song in film Shaheed (1962), Uss Bewafa Ka Shehar Hai Aur Hum Hain Dosto and many others.
-Munir Niazi was a proud Punjabi as Punjabi definition is cultural and geographical and most of his poetic expression was done in the Punjabi language.